shipwright-io/build/docs/proposals/synthetic-load-generator.md

 ## Summary

 The performance of [shipwright-io/build] depends on the cluster capabilities and the actual application that is build into a container image.
 Using well-known synthetic applications for different cluster build strategies allows for reproducible execution times.
 In order to be able to detect performance regressions over time, it is useful to re-use the same test load all the time.
-Furthermore, the load generation should use the custom resrouce definition provided by `build` directly to avoid any additional overhead by a wrapper or convenienve layer.
+Furthermore, the load generation should use the custom resource definition provided by `build` directly to avoid any additional overhead by a wrapper or convenience layer.

 ## Motivation

 We test our [shipwright-io/build] setup in different cluster setups using the same load to verify certain performance assumptions.
-This includes scenarions where a lot of concurrent builds are required.
-At this level, more simple load drivers such as Shell scripts become hard to maintain or impracticle.
+This includes scenarios where a lot of concurrent builds are required.
+At this level, more simple load drivers such as Shell scripts become hard to maintain or impractical.

 ### Goals